Part IV

 Seek out communities—online or in person—that are explicitly:

-The Path of the Dragon honors both individual sovereignty and our deep interdependence.
+This Path honors both individual sovereignty and our deep interdependence.

 By participating consciously in safe, supportive communities, we strengthen not only our personal journey of healing, but also contribute to the transformation of the larger relational field.